sperinck/sperinck.github.io/index.md

-I'm a mathematician sneaking his way into neuroscience.
+I'm a lapsed mathematician sneaking his way into neuroscience.
 I'm interested in the neural correlates of psychedelic states and the OpenWorm project.

 ----------------